bugout-dev/dao/operations/templates/terminus-update.md

 This checklist describes how to update the `TerminusFacet` on the Terminus diamond contract.

+## Purpose of update

+Describe what the purpose of this update is.

 ## Deployed addresses

 You will modify this section as you go through the checklist